NBISweden/workshop-r/Exercises/ggplots.md

 data <- data[data$Address4 == "UPPSALA",]

 # The description in the file says the provided coords are in the RT90 datum.
-# The map uses WGS84 thus we need a conversion from RT90 to WGS84:
+# The downloaded map uses WGS84 thus we need a conversion from RT90 to WGS84:
 latlonRT90 <- data[,c('RT90x', 'RT90y')]
 colnames(latlonRT90) <- c('x','y')